SandyRodger/RB175_networked_applications/olly_chats.md

 ### 17th September

 - I seem to have forgotten about GemSpec files.
-Are they really necessary? [eg](https://github.com/SandyRodger/RB130-139/blob/main/lesson_3_packaging_code_into_a_project.md)
+Are they really necessary? [eg](https://github.com/SandyRodger/RB130-139/blob/main/lesson_3_packaging_code_into_a_project.md) .
+Is this for actually writing a Gem? https://launchschool.com/lessons/2fdb1ef0/assignments/918536a2
 -